Adela Elad: Early life

 Adela Elad was born on 25 October 1987 in Bamenda, the capital of the north west region of Cameroon.
 She is a native of Kwen.

 She attended primary school in Douala, then went on to the Government Bilingual Secondary School in Santchou before graduating from high school at City College of Commerce Mankon in Bamenda.
 She later attended the University of Buea.

 Career

 In 2012 Elad started acting, appearing in the movie "University girls".
 Since then she has been active in the cinema of Cameroon with movies such has "U-turn", "Wrong combination" and others.
-She has also acted two television series "Rumble" and "Bad Angels" both broadcast on Cameroon Radio Television (CRTV).
+She has also acted in two television series "Rumble" and "Bad Angels" both broadcast on Cameroon Radio Television (CRTV).
 In 2016, she launched her own movie production known as Mae Pictures and has produced the movie Night of the grassfield.
 In 2015 she won the African dream achiever award.

 Philanthropy

 Elad is a philanthropist with focussing on children who lack basic facilities.
 In 2016 she created the Mae Foundation as a medium to reach out to underprivileged children.